pramsey/crunchyblog/cloud-raster/cloud-raster.md

 </details>

-The key things we need to take from the metadata is that
+The key things we need to take from the metadata are that:

-* the spatial reference system is "NAD83(CSRS) / Canada Atlas Lambert", "EPSG:3979", and
+* the spatial reference system is "NAD83(CSRS) / Canada Atlas Lambert", "EPSG:3979"; and,
 * the blocking (tiling) is 512x512 pixels.

 ### Load The Database Table